Interested in the History of Lambhill?

 Our next project is the restoration of one of the original canal drawbridge keeper's cottages.
 We hope to include audio visual displays at a later date.
 This will serve as a community resource for varied and interested groups.

 Our presence in a historic listed building is a pointer to the importance of heritage in Lambhill.
-The History and Heritage Group meets fortnightly on Tuesdays at 2:00pm in our Heritage Room.
+The History and Heritage Group meets fortnightly on Mondays at 2:00PM in our Bothy.

 The group organises site visits, field trips and trains volunteers in museum and documentary research.
 We also contribute to Lambhill Stables Open Days and Glasgow’s Doors Open Day programme.
 New volunteers are very welcome.
 But you can also drop in to contribute your stories and memories, or just sit and enjoy the patter over a cup of tea.
 If you have pictures of places or people you want to identify and we can’t identify them, we'll share them on our social media channels and ask our followers if they can help.